-Setting Options Guidance Clipboard Copy and paste to remote session onlyCopy to local device onlyDisabled Disabling this setting does not disable copy and paste within the session.
-If copying data into the session is required, choose Paste to remote session only to minimize the potential for data leakage.
-File transfer Upload and downloadUpload onlyDownload onlyDisabled Avoid enabling this setting to prevent data leakage.
+Setting Options Guidance

+Clipboard Copy and paste to remote session onlyCopy to local device Disabling this setting does not disable copy and paste within the session.
+If copying data into the session is required, choose Paste to remote session only to minimize the potential for data

+only Disabled leakage.

+File transfer Upload and download Avoid enabling this setting to prevent data leakage.

+Upload onlyDownload only

+Disabled

 Print to local device EnabledDisabled If printing is required, use network mapped printers that are controlled and monitored by your organization.